mattjm/Fujitsu_IR/README.md

 The following functions are implemented:

-*Heat mode.
+-Heat mode.
 Auto, quiet, low, medium, and high fan speeds.
 Temperatures 60F through 76F, in two degree increments.
 (Up to 80F supported with auto fan speed).
 The units will go up to 88F with the remote but you shouldn't need to set it higher than 76F.
-*Cool mode.
+-Cool mode.
 Auto, quiet, low, medium, and high fan speeds.
 Temperatures 64F through 88F.
-*Dry mode.
+-Dry mode.
 Auto, quiet, low, medium, and high fan speeds.
 Temperatures 64F through 88F.
-*Fan only mode.
+-Fan only mode.
 Auto, quiet, low, medium, and high fan speeds.
 Temperature doesn't matter in this mode but we send a value of 64F since we have to send something.
-*Minimum heat.
+-Minimum heat.
 Sets to heat mode and 50F, basically a "vacation" mode.
-*Off.
+-Off.
 Turns off the unit.
-*I have no plans to implement "auto" mode or swing at the moment.
+-I have no plans to implement "auto" mode or swing at the moment.

 ##Installation